StackVista/stackstate-docs/setup/agent/linux.md

     ```
     log_level: debug
     ```
-3. To also include the topology/telemetry payloads sent to StackState in the Agent log, add the line:
+3. To also include the topology/telemetry payloads sent to Rancher Observability in the Agent log, add the line:
     ```
     log_payloads: true
     ```